 In addition to using a DIY program, it always makes sense to do a quick online search to see if your state has statutory forms for durable powers of attorney and health care directives.
 You may be able to download and execute these free of charge.
+In addition, your bank or investment house, such as Fidelity or Charles Schwab, may have its own durable power of attorney form.
 Finally, when using a DIY program, be clear to read all of the instructions very carefully.
 You don’t want a document to be invalid because, for instance, a signature wasn’t notarized or an interested party served as a witness.

 One of the questions I have with online estate planning programs is how many consumers actually complete them.
 Do they get started, come to a question they can’t answer or a decision they can’t make right then and there and not get back to back to it?
 Do they complete the forms and never get around to bringing them to a notary to witness their signatures?
 One of the advantages of working with an attorney is that the attorney will push to get the work completed.
-In our office, we schedule the meeting for the document execution as soon as we’re hired so that there’s a clear deadline for everyone involved.
+In our office, we schedule the meeting for the document execution before ending the initial meeting where we discuss the plan.
+That way there’s a clear deadline for everyone involved.

 Here’s a thumbnail sketch of the most popular DIY on-line programs.